armory/docs/content/en/docs/armory-admin/aws-dr.md

     - [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html)
     - [Encrypting Aurora databases](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Encryption.html)
     - [Backing up and Restoring Aurora clusters](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html)
-* Redis - Each service should be configured to use it’s [own Redis](https://www.spinnaker.io/setup/productionize/caching/externalize-redis/#configure-per-service-redis).
+* Redis - Each service should be configured to use its [own Redis](https://www.spinnaker.io/setup/productionize/caching/externalize-redis/#configure-per-service-redis).
 With Spinnaker services configured to use a relational database or S3 as a permanent backing store Redis is now used for caching.
 For disaster recovery purposes it is no longer required that Redis is recoverable.
 A couple things to note are:
     - Gate - Users will need to login again
     - Fiat - Will need to sync user permissions and warmup
     - Orca - Will lose pending executions